Launch Week's here! Day 2: Scheduled Evals, read more →

 • Was the response relevant and safe?

-Then you have logging — not a top tool for AI quality monitoring.
-Great observability includes research-backed metrics for faithfulness, relevance, hallucination, and safety.
-It evaluates directly on production traces, not just curated development datasets.
+Then you have logging — not a serious quality stack.
+Great observability includes research-backed metrics for faithfulness, relevance, hallucination, and safety, and can evaluate directly on production traces — not only on curated development datasets.

 Quality-aware monitoring and alerting